Marshall Plan: Technical Assistance Program

 The effects of the Technical Assistance Program were not limited to improvements in productive efficiency.
 While the thousands of European leaders took their work/study trips to the United States, they were able to observe a number of aspects of American society as well.
 The Europeans could watch local, state, and federal governments work together with citizens in a pluralist society.
 They observed a democratic society with open universities and civic societies in addition to more advanced factories and manufacturing plants.
 The Technical Assistance Program allowed Europeans to bring home many types of American ideas.

 Another important aspect of the Technical Assistance Program was its low cost.
-While $19.4 billion was allocated for capital costs in the Marshall Plan, the Technical Assistance Program only required $300 million.
-Only one-third of that $300 million cost was paid by the United States.
+While US$19.4B was allocated for capital costs in the Marshall Plan, the Technical Assistance Program only required $300M.
+Only $100M of that was paid by the United States.